okikio/transferables/README.md

 [NPM](https://www.npmjs.com/package/transferables) <span style="padding-inline: 1rem">|</span> [GitHub](https://github.com/okikio/transferables#readme) <span style="padding-inline: 1rem">|</span> [Licence](./LICENSE)

-A utility library that lists out all [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) that can be transfered between Workers and the main thread\*.
+A utility library that lists out all [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) that can be moved between Workers and the main thread\*.

 > _`*` There are many [asterisks](#asterisks) involved in transferable objects, I've listed out some of them to be aware of, but as always, do your own research before using._